Mini Goldendoodles are adorable dogs bred from the loving Golden Retriever and smart Miniature Poodle.

 The Miniature Goldendoodle is truly a joy to train because they are very smart, take commands happily, and look forward to pleasing their owners.
 This breed is also very affectionate and witty.

-Do not be surprised when they try to con you into giving them some extra treats with their sweet teddy-bear like face!
+Do not be surprised when they try to con you into giving them some extra treats with their sweet teddy-bear face!

 They are smart enough to pick up on tricks quickly, but calm and relaxed enough to not take learning too seriously.